 I have always had a love for books and languages.
-Working as a translator is my dream come true.
-I have been working as a professional translator since 2007 and I am a fully qualified member of the ITI, the UK’s only independent professional association of practising translators and interpreters.
-I also belong to the ITI's Japanese Network (J-Net) and I acted as a judge for their annual translation competition in 2016 and 2017.
+Working as a translator/copywriter is my dream come true.
+I have been working as a professional translator/copywriter since 2007 and I am a fully qualified member of the ITI, the UK’s only independent professional association of practising translators and interpreters.
+I also belong to the ITI's Japanese Network (J-Net) and I acted as a judge for their annual translation competition in 2016, 2017 and 2018.

 I have been living in the UK since 2011.